*-PLUIE: Personalisable metric with Llm Used for Improved Evaluation: Reproducibility

-This dataset is build on the work of~\citet{tytgat-etal-2024-evaluation} who showed that conventionally used semantic similarity metrics are often more sensitive to surface-level differences than to semantic variations.
+This dataset is built on the work of~\citet{tytgat-etal-2024-evaluation} who showed that conventionally used semantic similarity metrics are often more sensitive to surface-level differences than to semantic variations.
 Their study introduced an expert-annotated French dataset of 355 source sentences, each constructed independently of any specific domain.
-For each original sentence, the authors identified the central semantic word, the one that most conveys the meaning of the sentence, and systematically produced three types of modified versions: \textbf{Paronym substitution}: the word is replaced by a paronym, a word that looks or sounds similar but has a completely different meaning.
-The resulting sentence becomes semantically different from the original while remaining lexically close. \textbf{Synonym substitution}: the word is replaced by a synonym, producing a sentence that preserves the original meaning while being lexically close. \textbf{Synonym of a paronym}: the word is replaced by a synonym of the paronym, leading to an additional nuanced variant.
-This process results in three alternative versions for each source sentence, an example of these transformations is provided in Table~\ref{tab:example_tytgat}.
+For each original sentence,~\citet{tytgat-etal-2024-evaluation} identified the central semantic word, the one that most conveys the meaning of the sentence, and systematically produced three types of modified versions: \begin{itemize} \item \textbf{Paronym substitution}: the word is replaced by a paronym, a word that looks or sounds similar but has a completely different meaning.
+The resulting sentence becomes semantically different from the original while remaining lexically close. \item \textbf{Synonym substitution}: the word is replaced by a synonym, producing a sentence that preserves the original meaning while being lexically close. \item \textbf{Synonym of a paronym}: the word is replaced by a synonym of the paronym, leading to an additional nuanced variant.
+This process results in three alternative versions for each source sentence, an example of these transformations is provided in Table~\ref{tab:example_tytgat}. \end{itemize}

-Let's denote the transformation of a sentence \textbf{s} by synonym \textbf{S} and by paronym \textbf{P}.
-We create a new set composed of couples of sentences formed by the source sentence $s$ and its transformation.
+Let us denote the transformation of a sentence \textbf{s} by synonym \textbf{S} and by paronym \textbf{P}.
+We create a new set composed of pairs of sentences formed by the source sentence $s$ and its transformation.
 Depending on the combination of transformations, we label them as paraphrase or non-paraphrase:

 $ \textbf{( s, S(s) )} \implies \text{paraphrase} $

 $ \textbf{( P(s), S(P(s)) )} \implies \text{paraphrase} $

 $ \textbf{( s, P(s) )} \implies \overline{\text{paraphrase}} $